-These consolidated financial statements as at and for the year ended March 31, 2009, are prepared in compliance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS), under the historical cost convention on the accrual basis except for certain financial instruments which have been measured at fair values.
-These financial statements being the Group's first IFRS financial statements are covered by IFRS 1, First-time Adoption of IFRS.
+These consolidated financial statements as at and for the three months ended June 30, 2009, have been prepared in compliance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS), under the historical cost convention on the accrual basis except for certain financial instruments which have been measured at fair values.
+These financial statements should be read in conjunction with the consolidated financial statements and related notes included in the company's Annual Report on Form 20-F for the fiscal year ended March 31, 2009.